-In the Dick Smith case, consumers who bought gift cards before the collapse – and plenty apparently did – have another option: both Coles and Woolworths have agreed to exchange Dick Smith cards purchased at their stores with a Coles or Woolies gift card of equal value.
+In the Dick Smith case, consumers who bought gift cards before the collapse – and plenty apparently did – had another option: both Coles and Woolworths agreed to exchange Dick Smith cards purchased at their stores with a Coles or Woolies gift card of equal value.

-Gift cards are also exchangeable at Big W (owned by Woolies), but so far Coles has limited the offer to Coles supermarkets and left out other Wesfarmers stores, which include Bunnings, Kmart and Target.
+Gift cards were also exchangeable at Big W (owned by Woolies), but Coles limited the offer to Coles supermarkets and left out other Wesfarmers stores, which include Bunnings, Kmart and Target.

 What about my warranty?

 You may be able to claim warranty on products bought after the business goes under, provided it's from the manufacturer.